Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 systemctl restart matrix-synapse

 With that done, you’ll want to set up a reverse proxy.
 This will ensure you don’t have to run Synapse with root privileges for users to connect via the default HTTPS port.
-We’ll be setting SSL up a bit later via certbot.
+We’ll be setting up SSL a bit later via certbot.

 First, naturally, you need to install Nginx and create a virtual host file for your domain: